philfung/add-to-homescreen/README.md

 ```

 ## Usage
+This should be a quick drop-in library to your mobile website codebase.

-Follow above installation instructions above to compile JS and CSS.
-Then, add to your website:
+1. Follow installation instructions above to compile JS and CSS.

-1. Copy the entire ["dist" folder](https://github.com/philfung/add-to-homescreen/tree/main/dist) over to your codebase or CDN.
+2. Copy the entire ["dist" folder](https://github.com/philfung/add-to-homescreen/tree/main/dist) over to your codebase or CDN.
    This folder includes all js,css, and image assets required.

-2. Make sure your site has the minimum requirements for installing a web app on homescreen for IOS and Android.
+3. Make sure your site has the minimum requirements for installing a web app on homescreen for IOS and Android.
-    1. in your root directory, include a square app icon of at least 40 x 40 px specifically named ["apple-touch-icon.png"](https://github.com/philfung/add-to-homescreen/blob/main/apple-touch-icon.png)
+    1. in your root directory, include a square icon of your app that is (1) at least 40 x 40 pixels and (2) specifically named ["apple-touch-icon.png"](https://github.com/philfung/add-to-homescreen/blob/main/apple-touch-icon.png)
     2. in your root directory, include a web manifest file ["manifest.json"](https://github.com/philfung/add-to-homescreen/blob/main/manifest.json).
 Reference the manifest in your index HTML file.
         ```
         = index.html =